Kaley Cuoco Talks Awkward Timing of Split From Co-Star Johnny Galecki

 "We got together and just fell mad for each other for about two years.
 But then we broke up," she said.
 "Luckily, Johnny and I came out of it so brilliantly.
 We're closer today than we ever were, but I just remember [show creator] Chuck Lorre...
 I remember when we broke up, obviously it was a little sensitive for a minute, but I remember those weeks that Chuck had written these episodes where all of the sudden our characters were sleeping together every other second."

-Cuoco still thinks that Lorre might have altered the course of their character's romance "on purpose" to jokingly mess with the former couple.
+Cuoco still thinks that Lorre might have altered the course of their character's romance "on purpose" to jokingly messed with the former couple.

 "That came out of nowhere.
 All of the sudden these characters were like all up in each other's... but Johnny and I came out of it better than before," Cuoco said.